-- iii.
+iii.
 The member has Diabetes Mellitus but is not receiving or unable to receive insulin due to a physical disability, visual impairment, or cognitive impairment.
-Other comorbidities will be reviewed on a case-by-case basis (Providers may request an exception for these members); and - b.
+Other comorbidities will be reviewed on a caseby-case basis (Providers may request an exception for these members);

+OR

+- iv.
+Documented needle phobia (trypanophobia), including one or more of the following: - I. Marked fear or anxiety about receiving an injection or seeing a needle or blood; or - II.
+Fear or anxiety out of proportion to the actual danger posed by a needle, injection, or blood; or III.
+Actively avoiding an injection, needle, or sight of blood; or

+IV.
+The fear, anxiety, or avoidance of needle, injection or blood causes clinically significant distress or impairment in social, occupational, or other important areas of functioning; or

+V. The disturbance is not better explained by another mental disorder including fear, anxiety, and avoidance of situations associated with panic-like symptoms or other incapacitating symptoms such as but not limited to agoraphobia, obsessive-compulsive disorder, and posttraumatic stress disorder; AND

+- b.
 The treating practitioner has concluded that the member or their caregiver has sufficient training using the CGM prescribed as evidenced by providing a prescription; and - c.
 The CGM is prescribed to improve glycemic control and in accordance with the device's FDA indications; and - d.
-The treating practitioner had an in-person or Medicare-approved telehealth visit, within 6 months prior to ordering the CGM, with the beneficiary to evaluate their diabetes control and determined that the member meets the criteria for a therapeutic CGM. - 3.
-Commonwealth Care Alliance may provide initial coverage of therapeutic CGMs and related supplies for members who have another non-diabetes-based condition causing disorder of glucose metabolism or improper endogenous insulin secretion resulting in frequent hypoglycemia, nocturnal hypoglycemia, or hypoglycemic unawareness.
-Examples of disorders may include, but are not limited to, seizure disorder, insulinoma, genetic conditions causing hyperinsulinemia, and effects from post-surgical conditions (post-esophagectomy, post-fundoplication, post-gastrectomy, post-gastric bypass, and post-sleeve gastrectomy). - 4.
-Commonwealth Care Alliance may provide continued coverage of therapeutic CGMs and related supplies if any one of the following criteria are met, and relevant supporting documentation are submitted: - a.
-Every 6 months following the initial prescription of the CGM, the treating practitioner conducts an inperson or Medicare-approved telehealth visit with the member to assess their adherence to the CGM regimen and diabetes treatment plan; or
+The treating practitioner had an in-person or Medicare-approved telehealth visit, within 6 months prior to ordering the CGM, with the beneficiary to evaluate their diabetes control and determined that the member meets the criteria for a therapeutic CGM.

+3. Commonwealth Care Alliance may provide initial coverage of therapeutic CGMs and related supplies for members who have another non-diabetes-based condition causing disorder of glucose metabolism or improper endogenous insulin secretion resulting in frequent hypoglycemia, nocturnal hypoglycemia, or hypoglycemic unawareness.
+Examples of disorders may include, but are not limited to, seizure disorder, insulinoma, genetic conditions causing hyperinsulinemia, and effects from post-surgical conditions (post-esophagectomy, post-fundoplication, post-gastrectomy, post-gastric bypass, and post-sleeve gastrectomy).

-- b.
+- 4. Commonwealth Care Alliance may provide continued coverage of therapeutic CGMs and related supplies if any one of the following criteria are met, and relevant supporting documentation are submitted: - a.
+Every 6 months following the initial prescription of the CGM, the treating practitioner conducts an inperson or Medicare-approved telehealth visit with the member to assess their adherence to the CGM regimen and diabetes treatment plan; or - b.
 There is objective documented evidence of improvement in control of diabetes (specific to the baseline status of disease for individual members); or - c.
-There is documented evidence of compliance with a current CGM treatment plan based on log data of the device: or - d.
-If a member is new to Commonwealth Care Alliance from another insurer and is stable on CGM. - 5.
+There is documented evidence of compliance with a current CGM treatment plan based on log data of the device; or - d.
+Member is new to Commonwealth Care Alliance from another insurer and is stable on CGM. - 5.
 Commonwealth Care Alliance may cover the replacement of the same therapeutic CGM device and related supplies when all the following are met: - a.
 The treating practitioner has provided supporting documentation for the medical necessity of the replacement of the current CGM device; and - b.
 The present CGM device has been rendered ineffective or inoperable due to: - i.
 Loss or irreparable damage that is not attributable to abuse or neglect on the part of the user; or - ii.
 A change in the member's condition that the current monitor is unable to accommodate; or